siddharths2710/WebSink/README.md

 # WebSink
-A basic implementation of a Web Sinkhole, with network traffic interception.
+A basic implementation of a browser Sinkhole, with network traffic interception.
+Uses external third-party Open-Source libraries:
+- OkHttp Client for controlling web requests externally
+- Chucker library for traffic interception